Last Updated: Mar 18, 2022

 How To Put A Card In An Envelope

 Placing a card in an envelope is such an unnoticed etiquette rule, most people forget it.
 However, proper Christmas card etiquette calls for cards to be placed in an envelope so that the writing is facing the recipient when they open it.
 The writing should also be facing down so that the recipient doesn’t have to turn it all the way around.
+Be sure to check out our selection of custom envelopes all of which you can personalize to make your mail even more festive.

 Once your Christmas cards are written, signed, and in the envelope, it’s time to start addressing.
 We’ve compiled a few tips and tricks to make sure everything goes smoothly in the final stretch.